danbernier/danbernier/README.md

 ### Hi there 👋

+I'm an experienced software engineer. **I'm open to work!**

+⚓️ I live in Providence, RI.

+I make music 🎹, and [generative art](https://designischoice.com/).
+I'm an autodidact, and like to remember that "amateur" comes from the French for "one who loves."

 <!--
 **danbernier/danbernier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.